Synthetic Populations

 Utilizing synthetic populations to understand population behavior is recognized as a process that preserves the confidentiality of individuals while providing realistic, representative data outputs.

 2. Total Population Metrics – The Motionworks approach is developed to measure everyone, everywhere, all the time, rather than measuring device activity within a target polygon.
 There is no source of deterministic data available today that can provide persistent, accurate information on the location of every individual in the country.
-Only using a synthetic population derived from a large deterministic data sample can one achieve total population measurement.
+Only through the use of a synthetic population derived from a large deterministic data sample is total population measurement achievable.

 3. Granularity – The Motionworks data set produced from this synthetic population reflects where everyone in the country is at any given moment in aggregation, allowing the data to be cut in a variety of ways and geographic resolutions while maintaining integrity.